michelle/compokemon-go/README.md

         (this is a sample)
     components/
-      (this is where our non-Compokemon components will go!)
+      (this is where our non-Compokemon components will go!) images/
+      (put any images you want to use here!)

     Compokemon.js
       (this is a “higher order component” for Compokemon)